[updated content & spreadsheet] April, 2019.

 Repeat this process for all of the competitor websites you found earlier.

-Once you have all of your CSV files, it's time to add them to the spreadsheet.
+Once you have all of your CSV files, we need to combine them to make importing them into the Google sheet easier.

-On the "Import Sheet" sheet, go to File > Import > [Select where you stored the CSV files] and select "Append to current sheet."
+On the "Import Sheet" sheet select cell A1.
+Then, go to File > Import > [Select where you stored the merged CSV file] and select "Replace data at selected cell."

 Before going any further, we need to create our target page sheets.